The True Meaning and History of Astrology

 They love to be first and set the agenda.
 They’re often full of energy, have a pioneering spirit, and are eager to lead and embark on new adventures of all kinds.
 Their main weaknesses are impatience or being too focused on initiation with a lack of follow-through.
 Through these signs, we learn about the importance and power of taking action, and starting new things including new relationships, jobs careers, and projects.

 The Fixed signs are: Taurus, Leo, Scorpio, and Aquarius.
 Fixed signs fall in the middle of the seasons and are known for their stability, determination, and perseverance.
-They tend to be resistant to change and pretty stubborn at times.
+They tend to be resistant to change and can be pretty stubborn at times.
 They align with the middle of each season and are associated with stability, persistence, and reliability.
 As their name suggests, fixed signs are often resistant to change and prefer consistency and predictability.

 They are are like the foundational energy of the zodiac system, maintaining the momentum started by the Cardinal signs and laying the groundwork for the transformation brought by the mutable signs.